 Please be aware that all children are expected to have their PE kit in school every Monday ready for the week ahead - we will be checking this so please support your child by helping them organise themselves.

-Please see our Spring Term Curriculum Newsletter for details on what we will be learning until the end of the school year.
+Please see our Summer Term Curriculum Newsletter for details on what we will be learning until the end of the school year.

 September 2018: Creating our Solar System